DonnieWest/glavo/README.md

 Glavo
 =====

-Glavo is the Espernato word for Sword.
+Glavo is the Esperanto word for Sword.
 Glavo is the working name for an app for studying the Christian Scriptures and related works of theological significance.